-Distribution: Uncommon.
+Uncommon.
 Larvae and adult females are internal parasites of other insects.
-Approximately 5 family and ~110 species in North America and 9 family and ~530 species worldwide
+Approximately 5 families and ~110 species in North America and 9 families and ~530 species worldwide.

 Most Strepsiptera (also known as twisted-wing parasites) live as internal parasites of bees, wasps, grasshoppers, leafhoppers, and other members of the order Hemiptera.
 Only a few species that parasitize bristletails (Archeognatha) are known to be free-living in the adult stage.